First Time at Purgatory

 We want you to be cozy and comfortable on the slopes.
 Bring gear and clothing appropriate for the weather and conditions, including a base layer (think long underwear), an insulated and waterproof outer layer, snow pants, fleece or wool hat, gloves or mittens and socks, and protective eyewear (sunglasses or goggles).
 Helmets are required for children participating in any Purgatory Ski & Snowsports School program.

 And don’t forget cold weather “street” clothes.
 Whether your après activities take you to nearby historic Durango, or around Purgatory Village, you’ll want a few layers to bundle up, including fleece or wool socks, a cozy hat or scarf, and snowboots.

 Pre-Purchase Tickets, Lessons and Rentals

-You’ll find the best rates by pre-purchasing lift tickets, Ski & Snowboard lessons and equipment rentals.
-So you can spend more time with your friends and family on the slopes.
+You’ll find the best rates by pre-purchasing lift tickets, ski & snowboard lessons and equipment rentals online.
+This way you can spend more time with your friends and family on the slopes!

 Questions?
 Call our Durango-based Purgatory Vacation Specialists at (800) 525-0892.

 Mountain Sun and Air

 Purgatory Resort’s base is more than 8,000 feet above sea level, and the summit is nearly 11,000 feet.
 If you’re visiting from a lower altitude, your body typically adjusts to the higher altitude within 24-36 hours.
 Drink plenty of water to stay hydrated, and be mindful of your alcohol intake.
 Begin with light to moderate physical activity.
 Symptoms of high altitude sickness may include headaches, nausea, restless sleep, loss of appetite, and coughing or difficulty breathing.
 If symptoms persist or you are concerned about your health, visit First Aid in Purgatory’s Village Plaza, or Mercy Urgent Care.